 2. Check for help with paying for Medicare costs

 Medicare is not free; you are still responsible for paying certain costs out of pocket such as premiums, deductibles, and copayments.
 There are programs that can help you pay for these costs if you have low income.
-Examples include the Medicare Savings Programs (MSPs), the Part D Low-Income Subsidy/Extra Help benefit, Medicaid, and state pharmaceutical assistance programs.
+Examples include the Medicare Savings Programs (MSPs), the Part D Low-Income Subsidy (Extra Help) benefit, Medicaid, and State Pharmaceutical Assistance Programs (SPAPs).

-Visit BenefitsCheckUp to learn more about money-saving programs you may qualify for—programs that can help you pay for medications, food, utilities, housing, taxes, and much more.
+Use our BenefitsCheckUp tool to learn more about public and private benefits programs you may qualify for—programs that can help you afford daily expenses, live healthy, and stay independent.
 You can also contact your local State Health Insurance Assistance Program (SHIP) for help.

 3. Decide between original Medicare and Medicare Advantage